rjaakke/PiSensors/SensorServer/README.md

 TODO
 ----

 - Compete REST API with some JSON object for Views and History
 - Auth?
 - Implement CronJob for cleaning up historys.
+- Logging need to be set at global level.

 Database Tables
 ---------------